The ebb and flow of a divorce process can be a rollercoaster, and it can shake you to the core emotionally and financially.

 The government can help you get food and housing to have time to find a job and put your life on the right path financially.

 Also, government support can help you save money if your paycheck is stretched thin.

 Another option is to apply for tax relief to help minimize your tax liability as a divorcee.
 The money you save from taxes could go a long way in helping you meet your needs, settle debt, and save.

 You’ve got this, and you can rebuild your life and thrive again.
 Take this phase as a temporary setback and focus on living a fulfilling life.

-After your divorce is over, chances are you might have some items awarded to you after the settlement.
+After your divorce, chances are you might have some items awarded to you after the settlement.

 Often such things can bring bad memories from your failed marriage.